woqingdoua/TIMER/README.md

 # R2GenCMN

-This is the implementation of [Cross-modal Memory Networks for Radiology Report Generation](https://aclanthology.org/2021.acl-long.459/) at ACL-IJCNLP-2021.
+This is the implementation of [Token Imbalance Adaptation for Radiology Report Generation](https://aclanthology.org/2021.acl-long.459/) at ACL-IJCNLP-2021.

 ## Citations